-Airbus Defence and Space, a wholly owned subsidiary of EADS, is dedicated to providing civil and defence space systems and services.
+Airbus Defence and Space, a wholly owned subsidiary of AIRBUS Group, is dedicated to providing civil and defence space systems and services.
 In 2009, Airbus Defence and Space had a turnover of €4.8 billion and more than 15,000 employees in France, Germany, the United Kingdom, Spain and the Netherlands.
-Its three main areas of activity are Airbus Defence and Space Space Transportation for launchers and orbital infrastructure, Airbus Defence and Space Satellites for spacecraft and ground segment, and Airbus Defence and Space Services for comprehensive end-to-end value-added solutions covering secure and commercial satcoms and networks, high security satellite communications equipment, bespoke geo-information and navigation services worldwide.
+Its three main areas of activity are Airbus Defence and Space for launchers and orbital infrastructure, Airbus Defence and Space for spacecraft and ground segment, and Airbus Defence and Space for comprehensive end-to-end value-added solutions covering secure and commercial satcoms and networks, high security satellite communications equipment, bespoke geo-information and navigation services worldwide.

 Daniel Mosely (Airbus Defence and Space UK) Tel.: +44 (0)1 438 77 8180

 Matthieu Duvelleroy (Airbus Defence and Space FR) Tel.: +33 (0) 1 77 75 80 32